karel-brinda/ligm-business-cards/readme.rst

 Copy the example (`_EXAMPLE.tex`_), modify it, and run ``make``.
 You can eventually add your business card to the repository (fork the repository, add your LaTeX source, commit the changes, and create a GitHub pull request).

-**Please, do not change the ``cardtemplate.sty`` which is shared for all people.
+**Please, do not change the cardtemplate.sty which is shared for all people.
 All modifications should be done just in your .tex file (see all lines of the example).
-If you need a particular modification of the template, contact me.**
+If you need some particular modification of the template, contact me.**

 .. _`libertine`: https://www.ctan.org/pkg/libertine